It is not all skulls and tequila shots when it comes to festivals in Mexico, not when you have donkeys, radishes and candles compete to add fun

-Pulque, an agave-based drink, goes hand in hand with this festival and after a bout of hard drinking the locals relish the opportunity to inform visitors about the virtues of donkeys, proudly asserting that they are the most hardworking of animals and the embodiment of loyalty and nobility.
+After a bout of hard snacking and drinking, the locals relish the opportunity to inform visitors about the virtues of donkeys, proudly asserting that they are the most hardworking of animals and the embodiment of loyalty and nobility.

-If you can’t get enough of the floppy-eared equines, visit the newly added attraction: a donkey sanctuary called Burrolandia (Donkey Land) for more donkey-related activities.
+If you can’t get enough of the floppy-eared equines, visit Burrolandia, the donkey sanctuary nearby for more donkey-related activities.

 Noche de los Rábanos

-If donkeys aren’t really your thing, head down to the gorgeous city of Oaxaca in the south of Mexico and try your hand at radish carving.
-The Noche de los Rábanos (The Night of the Radishes) is an annual festival dedicated to the fine art of fashioning radishes into beautiful sculptures.
+If donkeys aren’t really your thing, head down to the gorgeous city of Oaxaca in southwestern Mexico on 23 December and try your hand at radish carving.
+The Noche de los Rábanos (Night of the Radishes) is an annual festival dedicated to the fine art of fashioning radishes into beautiful sculptures.

-If you’re looking for the most exuberant, colourful and perhaps most exhausting festival in Mexico, look no further than the Velas of Juchitán de Zaragoza, held in the city of Juchitán, about 250km southeast of Oaxaca City.
+If you’re looking for a colourful festival that runs for five months in Mexico, look no further than the festivals of velas (candles), held in the towns of Juchitán de Zaragoza and Tehuantepec, about 276km (172 miles) southeast of Oaxaca City.

-The Velas were traditionally festivities that marked and celebrated certain saint's days and has grown over the years.
-Today, there are 26 Velas, with massive parties taking place from April to September, and quite a few of them focus on the identity of different interest groups and families.
-For example, the Union of Fishermen have an extremely popular Vela.
-Another favourite is the Vela of Las Auténticas Intrépidas Buscadoras de Peligro (The Authentic Intrepid Seekers of Danger), which celebrates the Muxes, famous in the region as a group of transsexual men generally accepted in Zapotec society as a 'third gender'.
+Today, many of the 26 festivals focus on the identity of different interest groups.
+For example, the Union of Fishermen has a popular vela festival.
+Another favourite is the vela of Las Auténticas Intrépidas Buscadoras de Peligro (The Authentic Intrepid Seekers of Danger), which celebrates the muxes, a group of transsexual men generally accepted in Zapotec society as a ‘third gender’.